Looveh/clj-meta-spec/README.md

 (ms/register) ; does nothing in my.project.other
 ```

-Since calling `(ms/register)` in each ns is tedious and easily forgotten
+Since calling `(ms/register)` in each ns is tedious and easily forgotten you can
-`meta-spec` supports the argument `:ns-regex` that you can call once in your
+trigger registering your specs in a single place in your project with the
-project after all files have been loaded.
+`:ns-regex` argument.
+This must be called after all of your fns have been
+defined at run time.

 ```clj
 (ns my.project.core